Leaf-Agriculture/docs/docs/user_management_endpoints.md

 ### `GET climate-field-credentials/{id}`

 Get a Climate Field View Credentials object by its id.
+If during a background processing for Fields or Operations file we detect that this credential is no longer valid, the value of valid will be changed to false.

 #### Response